 You also have the option to use Publishing to set up Church Center web and app.
-With Publishing, you have the option to add additional custom pages, host live sermon streams, and create a library of videos from previous services.
+With Publishing, you have the option to customize your home page, add additional custom pages, host live sermon streams, and create a library of videos or audio from previous services.

-Access the codes you can use to link or embed your Giving site from the Church Center tab on the Manage page in Giving.
+You can get links and embed codes from the Church Center tab on the Manage page in Giving.

 You should see something like this: